ritika1313/delta/README.md

 # delta
-This is for the learning.
+This is for the learning